DataJuggler/DataJuggler.Net/DataJuggler.Net/lib/ReadMe.txt

 Update for version 5.1.6:
 The class Function was left out; it is part of DB Compare and used to compare SQL Server Functions.

-This file is part of RAD Studio Code Generation Toolkit https://radstudio.codeplex.com/
+This file was part of RAD Studio Code Generation Toolkit https://radstudio.codeplex.com/

 This project was formerly known as DataClassBuilder.Net which was the Predecessor to RAD Studio Code Generation Toolkit.

 SQLDatabase Connector
 This is a wrapper to the SQL Connection and also contains many methods used to read the database schema.
 Example Open Source Projects That Use The SQL Database Connector: